Richard Grosvenor, 1st Earl Grosvenor

+Richard Grosvenor, 1st Earl Grosvenor (/ˈgroʊvənər/ GROH-vən-ər; 18 June 1731 – 5 August 1802) was an English landowner, Tory politician and peer who sat in the British House of Commons representing the parliamentary constituency of the City of Chester from 1754 to 1761.

 Early life

 Richard Grosvenor was born at Eaton Hall, Cheshire, the elder son of Sir Robert Grosvenor, 6th Baronet and Jane Warre.
 He was educated at Oriel College, Oxford, graduating MA in 1751 and DCL in 1754.

-Political life
+Political career

 He became Member of Parliament for Chester in 1754 and continued to represent the city until 1761, when he became Baron Grosvenor and was elevated to the House of Lords.
 He was mayor of Chester in 1759 and in 1769 he paid for the building of the Eastgate in the city.
 Grosvenor extended his estate by the purchase of the village of Belgrave, and the manor of Eccleston in 1769.
 He succeeded as 7th baronet on the death of his father in 1755.

 Initially, Grosvenor was, like his father, a Tory, but later he came to support the ideas of William Pitt the Elder.
 In 1758 he declared himself in favour of the Pitt–Newcastle ministry and following this he was created Baron Grosvenor in 1761.
 However, when the Tory Earl of Bute became Prime Minister the following year, Grosvenor changed his allegiance.
 Then, when Pitt was returned to power in the Chatham Ministry of 1766–1768, Grosvenor returned to support him.
 During the 1770s he supported Lord North during the American War of Independence.
 He voted against Fox's India Bill in 1783 and was rewarded by William Pitt the Younger with title of Earl Grosvenor the following year.